For 2025 photos, please click here:

 Floral Decoration 51 - 54

-51 ‘Take a Walk on the Wildside’ An exhibit using fresh plant material (own or purchased).
+51. "Down in the meadow" - an exhibit using fresh plant material ( own and/or purchased).
 Accessories allowed.

 Classes 52 & 53: Ideas for alternatives to plastic floral foam eg.’Oasis’ include: agrawool (alternative to foam), chicken wire mesh, tape across top of pot, pin ‘frogs’, stones, ‘flora guppy’etc